jopraveen/jopraveen.github.io/_posts/2025-02-12-pwn-mmapro.md

 );
 ```

-- Check the above code for reference, incase you forgot the syntax like me :slightly_smiling_face:
+- Check the above code for reference, incase you forgot the syntax like me 🙂
 - The only advantage is we can controll all these six args.
-- First let's mmap a random region and see what it does after it.
+- First let's mmap a random region and see what the program does after mmaping.

 ```python
 #!/usr/bin/env python3